gopheracademy/gopheracademy-web/content/advent-2017/creating-your-own-bot-experience-with-go-sarah.md

 ```

 On `CommandPropsBuilder.Build` or `CommandPropsBuilder.MustBuild`, this validates previous input and returns `sarah.CommandProps` that represents a non-contradicting set of arguments.
-To instantiate `sarah.Command` on the fly, this props can be passed to `sarah.Runner`.
+To instantiate `sarah.Command` on the fly, this props can be passed to `sarah.Runner`, not `sarah.Bot`.
-Not `sarah.Bot`.
 Remember all components' life cycles are managed by `sarah.Runner`.
 ```go
 var matchPattern = regexp.MustCompile(`^\.echo`)
 var props = sarah.NewCommandPropsBuilder().